-The PVG scheme works to make safer appointment decisions, making sure only appropriate people work with vulnerable groups, including young people.
+The Protecting Vulnerable Groups (PVG) scheme works to make safer appointment decisions, making sure only appropriate people work with vulnerable groups, including young people.
+The scheme is managed by Disclosure Scotland.
+PVG scheme membership lasts for five years.

-After filling out the form below, PVG applicants will be invited to an in-person meeting where we will need to verify the applicant’s identity via three documents, with at least one of these documents being photographic.
+After filling out the form below, PVG applicants will be invited to an in-person meeting with a member of the 4th/85th Dunblane Scouts PVG team who will verify the applicant’s identity via three documents, with at least one of these documents being photographic.
 Examples of acceptable documents include your passport, driving license, birth certificate, marriage certificate, a utility bill (name and address only, not the details), council tax statement, or bank statement (name and address only, not the details), P45 or P60 (name and address only, not the details).

 • Please provide your full legal name including any middle names.